GridWatch addresses, by means of two specific solutions, key needs that owners of high voltage power infrastructures face:

 - Maintenance of the power infrastructure;

-- The department in charge of the network operations and energy dispatching.
+- Network operations and energy dispatching.

 Users and their needs

 Owners of high voltage power infrastructures, such as transmission system operators (TSOs) and distribution system operators (DSOs), are in charge of dispatching electrical energy from the power producers to the energy consumers, while keeping the energy network balanced between energy production and demand.

 Two key tasks of these companies are the maintenance of the power infrastructure as well as the network operations and energy dispatching.
 Consultations with the Italian Transmission System Operator TERNA and other European operators (such as ELES – Slovenian TSO, UKPN – UK DSO) allowed to identify several needs:

 For the maintenance of power infrastructure, key needs include:

 - immediate detection and notification of damages, problems and anomalies occurred to the tower;

 - identification, notification and constant monitoring of evolving problems, such as land sliding, ice sleeves growth, etc.;

 - prompt detection and notification of damaged towers in case of power system failures;